850 Commando Bottom End Assembly

 Install Crank Assembly In Case

-A simple work stand was made of 2x4 wood pieces, and it helped make engine assembly a little easier.
+A simple work box was made of 2x4 wood pieces, and it helped make engine assembly a little easier.

-Setting the drive-side case on the wooden box, the crank assembly was gently lowered into position, making sure the con rods clear the spigot.
+Setting the drive-side case on the wooden box, the crank assembly was gently lowered into position, making sure both con rods clear the spigot.

 Gasket Sealant